ericsporto/ericsporto/README.md

 ### Can you hear me???
-After I did make my career transition 4 years ago, I'm working like a Pleno(Mid) Web/Software Developer!
+After I did make my career transition 4 years ago, I'm working like a Senior Web/Software Developer!
 Do you want to know about my history?
 Send me a message!!
 Here is Eric de Souza Porto Carvalho 👋

 <div align="center">